Onshore wind farm

 White Rock Wind Farm is to be constructed in two stages within the New England Tablelands region of New South Wales (NSW), Australia.
 It will become the biggest wind farm in NSW when fully complete.

-The groundbreaking ceremony for the project is scheduled to be held in April 2016, the construction of the substation and the associated transmission line will commence the following month, and the turbine deliveries are expected to start in September 2016.
+The ground breaking ceremony for the project is scheduled to be held in April 2016, the construction of the substation and associated transmission line will commence the following month, and the turbine deliveries are expected to start in September 2016.

 First power from Stage 1 is anticipated in early-2017 and the construction works are scheduled to be completed later that year.
 The overall investment for Stage 1 is estimated to be $400m.